Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Examples

-In this example, we will construct an isotopy $I^*$ on the sphere such that $I^*$ is torsion-low at a fixed point $z$, but there does not exist any torsion-low maximal isotopy that is equivalent to $I^*$ as a local isotopy at $z$.
+\begin{example}(Example of Remark \ref{R: globle torsion-low 1}) In this example, we will construct an isotopy $I^*$ on the sphere such that $I^*$ is torsion-low at a fixed point $z$, but there does not exist any torsion-low maximal isotopy that is equivalent to $I^*$ as a local isotopy at $z$.

 We will induce the isotopy by generating functions (see Appendix \ref{S: generating fucntion}).

 Let $\varphi$ be a smooth $1$-periodic function on $\mathbb{R}$ that satisfies

 Let